Get your National Insurance number by:

 Write to HMRC at this address with all National Insurance queries except complaints.

-You don’t need to include a street name, city name or PO box when writing to this address.
+You do not need to include a street name, city name or PO box when writing to this address.

 Couriers should use a different address.